 Here are the major data sources for COVID-19 in United States K-12 schools.
 We’ve included annotations for all 50 states and the District of Columbia, as well as four national dashboards compiled by independent researchers.
 The federal government is not yet reporting data on COVID-19 in schools.

 The page is split into two tables: national sources and state sources.
 Click on a row to see detailed annotations on that source.

-This resource will be updated every other week.
-The most recent update was March 28, 2021.
+This resource will be updated monthly.
+The most recent update was July 10, 2021.